-Perfect for grilling season, these Coffee Crusted Grilled Ribeyes are easy enough for a weeknight dinner but fancy enough for company.
+Perfect for grilling season, these Coffee Rubbed Grilled Ribeyes are easy enough for a weeknight dinner but fancy enough for company.

 I don’t know about you but we get pretty excited about grilling season around here.
 I wish I could say I was one of those hearty souls that grills all year round in the middle of a blizzard but we can’t even open the door to our back deck after most winter storms, let alone fire up the grill.